A free, teacher-less university in France is schooling thousands of future-proof programmers

 Niel wanted to address two problems: the lack of coding talent in France and the country’s entrenched inequality, which precludes poor kids who do not attend the country’s Grandes Écoles—elite universities—from the best job opportunities.
 In addressing those issues, he ended up creating a school built around collaboration, creativity, critical thinking, communication, and agency.
 In other words, a school for the future.

-“Whether you have a criminal record, suck at math, say dumb shit, we don’t give a damn,” Neil told Venture Beat.
+“Whether you have a criminal record, suck at math, say dumb shit, we don’t give a damn,” Niel told Venture Beat.
 “We don’t take that into account, we only care about two objective criteria.”
 Those criteria are logic and motivation.

 This school is different